-- The Procurement -> Inspection tab becomes available.
+- The Procurement -> Inspections tab becomes available.

-If the item is procured, The expected availability date = Expected arrival date of PO + On hold period.
+- If the item is procured, The expected availability date of stock lot = Expected arrival date of PO + On hold period.

-If the item is manufactured, The expected availability date = Expected finish date of MO + On hold period.
+- If the item is manufactured, The expected availability date of stock lot = Expected finish date of MO + On hold period.

-- If procured items are subject to quality control, the quantity and the percentage of rejected items are shown for each vendor at Procurement -> Vendors page.
+- If procured items are subject to quality control, the quantity and the percentage of rejected items are shown for each vendor on Procurement -> Vendors page.

-- It's possible to create Service orders for rejected items in Stock -> Stock lots -> Rejected stock lot details (What is a Service Order?), or write the rejected items off.
+- It's possible to create Service orders for rejected items in Stock -> Stock lots -> Rejected stock lot details, or write the rejected items off.

 - How does quality control functionality work?

-- How to set up quality control for an item?
+- Setting up quality control for an item.